daniel-buchanan/decaf-orm/src/db/decaf.db.common/README.md

 # decaf-orm.db
 This package forms the basis for the actual implementations which generate the SQL to be executed.
-Mostly this package provides common classes, and abstract implementations to provide a consistent execution experience.
+Mostly this package provides common classes, as well as a base ANSI-SQL implementation.

 **So what is decaf?**
 Decaf is so named because it's like coffee without the kick.